 Many different causes can trigger hives, such as food, medications, insect bites, stress, extreme temperatures, and chemicals — including harsh chemicals in skincare products.

-Spoiler alert: all acne is influenced by our HORMONES in one way or another.
-Breakouts can result from normal hormone fluctuations, like your menstrual cycle, or from a HORMONAL IMBALANCE.
+Spoiler alert: All acne is influenced by our HORMONES in one way or another.
+Breakouts can result from normal hormone fluctuations, like your menstrual cycle, or a HORMONAL IMBALANCE.
 This is why conquering acne often includes lifestyle changes, to help even out and rebalance breakout-triggering hormone levels.

 HORMONES usually work together to keep your body running smoothly.
 But hormone levels can rise or fall for all sorts of reasons, disrupting the natural harmony of your ENDOCRINE SYSTEM.
 This is called hormonal imbalance.

 Hormonal imbalance can have serious consequences on your health, impacting your energy levels, digestion, and fertility, and even triggering acne breakouts.
 If you’re dealing with a hormone imbalance, you may need to consult a medical professional or make lifestyle changes to moderate your hormone levels.

 Hormones are chemical messengers produced by the glands of your ENDOCRINE SYSTEM.
 They travel around your bloodstream to various organs and tissues, influencing processes like: